zoechow24/BINF6250F25-Project01/Project07/README.md

   takes bwt_string and returns dictionary of list with occurence counts Ex. cal_occur('annb$aa') ->
         {'$': [0, 0, 0, 0, 1, 1, 1], 'a': [0, 1, 1, 1, 1, 2, 3], 'b': [0, 0, 0, 1, 1, 1, 1], 'n': [0, 0, 2, 2, 2, 2, 2]}

+  1. takes bwt_string
+  2. initialize defaultdict of lists to be length of the string with 0s
+  3. iterate through string and add 1 to key at the position that corresponds to the character each position in list correlates to characters of the string, if there is an occurence add 1

 FUNCTION update_range: